Over the years, I’ve been on many camping trips where it started to rain. A few times, there was even thunderstorms and once a giant hail storm!

 Gear for Camping in the Rain

-- A waterproof tent: A hydrostatic head of at least 2000 is recommended.
+A hydrostatic head of at least 2000 is recommended.
 You can also use a tarp + rope, but this requires a higher level of knowledge.
 More below on how to set up your tent for rain.
+I’ll also talk below about what to do if your tent isn’t waterproof.

-- Waterproof headlamp: Most good headlamps are waterproof.
-You will need this, like if you have to go to the bathroom at night while it is raining.
-Read how to choose a headlamp.
+Most good headlamps are waterproof.
+You will need this, especially for when you have to go to the bathroom at night while it is raining! 😀 Read how to choose a headlamp.

 Optional Rain Gear/Supplies

-- Waterproof pants: If you are camping in spring or rainy season, I would absolutely recommend getting waterproof pants.
-Most of them look like parachute pants from the 80s, but being prepared is fashionable. 🙂 Having waterproof pants means you can go outside in the rain, sit wherever the hell you want, and not get drenched.
-Here are my picks for waterproof pants.
+Having waterproof pants means you can go outside in the rain, sit wherever the hell you want, and not get drenched.

-- A Foam Sleeping Mat: After it rains, everything is wet.
-Having a foam sleeping pad is great.
+After it rains, everything is wet.
+Having a foam sleeping cushion is great.
 You can put it anywhere and sit on it – like in front of the fire — so your butt doesn’t get muddy and wet.
+This one (shown below) folds up so it is easy to pack.

 Bear in mind that little kids have no clue how to be careful/stay dry when it rains.
 They will stomp right through giant puddles.
 They will sit in mud.
 They will slip and fall at the worst possible spots.